 |Married filing separately and you lived with your spouse at any time during the year

 |Less than $10,000

 |Single, head of household or married filing separately and you did not live with your spouse at any time during the year

 |More than $146,000 but less than $161,000

 If your modified AGI is above the contribution limits, you have two options:

 - Contribute to a traditional IRA

-- Contribute to a non-deductible IRA, then convert that contribution to a Roth IRA (also known as a back-door Roth IRA)
+- Contribute to a nondeductible IRA, then convert it to a Roth IRA (also known as a back-door Roth IRA)

-As Roth accounts grow, more people in the government will have the incentive to look peeling back their benefits in the interest of increasing revenue.
-Don’t think that will happen?
-It already has.
-The President’s 2016 budget proposal included a provision that effectively dismantled back-door Roth IRAs.
-While that proposal didn’t pass, it did set a precedent for future proposals to chip away at Roth IRA benefits until nothing is left.
+The president’s 2016 budget proposal included a provision that effectively dismantled back-door Roth IRAs.
+While that proposal didn’t pass, future proposals could chip away at Roth IRA benefits.

 The older you are, the less of a concern this might be.
 If you’re in your 50s, you might see some changes, but most of your contribution years are behind you.
-If you’re in your 20s, you might want to consider that you will have gone through as many as 20 different Congresses (one election every 2 years) until you’re eligible to withdraw from your IRA.
-Not only that, but you still have decades of contributions (and potential tax deductions) ahead of you.
-If you’re not confident that tomorrow’s promise holds the same benefits as today’s, you might consider contributing to a Traditional IRA and taking the current tax savings.
+If you’re in your 20s, you might want to consider that you will have gone through as many as 20 different congressional elections before you’re eligible to withdraw from your IRA.
+You also still have decades of contributions (and potential tax deductions) ahead of you.
+If you’re not confident that tomorrow’s promise holds the same benefits as today’s, you might consider contributing to a traditional IRA and taking the current tax savings.